janik6882/amazon-pricechecker/ReadMe.md

 # Requirements:
-The following python modules will be required: requests
+The following python modules will be required: <br />
+* requests
-BeautifulSoup 4
+* BeautifulSoup 4
-json
+* json